 Fixed Assets Useful life considered (SLM)

-Plant & Machinery 15 Years

 Building 60 Years

-Electrical fittings 10 Years
+Plant & Machinery 15 Year

-Electrical Equipment's 10 Years
+Electrical Equipment 10 Years

-Office Equipment's 5 Years
+Office Equipments 5 Years

-Furniture and Fixtures 10 Years
+Furniture and Fixtures 8 Years

-Commercial Vehicles 6 Years
+Vehicles 6 Years

-Private Vehicles 8 Years

 Computers 3 Years

 An item of property, plant and equipment and any significant part initially recognized is derecognized upon disposal or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the income statement when the asset is derecognized.